TheIoTLearningInitiative/IntelEdison/documentation/Workshops03.md

 ## Challenge

 Create an application using Twitter, Button and LCD...
-Button can be used to push a tweet and LCD can be used to display latest tweet.
+Button can be used to push a tweet (Core library usage will be enough) and LCD can be used to display latest tweet (direct usage of Twython API is required)